What Is Mindfulness?

 Mindfulness meditation.
 Mindfulness is the basic human ability to be fully present.
 It allows us to be in full awareness of where we are.
 Not to mention what we’re doing.
 And mindfulness helps us to not be overwhelmed by what’s going on around us.
 And yet, while mindfulness is something all of us can do, it’s really hard to cultivate.
 This skill only can occur when you practice it on a daily basis.

 You are mindful when you get in touch with your senses, thoughts, or emotions.
 There is growing research that shows that practicing mindfulness actually helps to remodel the physical structure of your brain!
 Mindfulness is not obscure or exotic.
 It’s familiar to us because it’s what we already do, how we already are.
-It takes many shapes and goes by many names.
+Its potential is limitless and can help you in multiple different situations.

 We all already have the capacity to be present, and it doesn’t require us to change who we are.
 But we can cultivate these innate qualities with simple practices that are scientifically demonstrated to benefit us in many ways.

 Mindfulness meditation is unique in the fact that it doesn’t change us.
 Instead, it helps us become aware of how we already are in each true moment.
-We could say that it teaches us how to be unconditionally present; that is, it helps us be present with whatever is happening, no matter what it is.
+In a sense, it teaches us how to be present in every single moment.
 The sitting practice of mindfulness meditation gives us exactly this opportunity to become more present with ourselves just as we are.
-And this in turn, shows us what it truly means to be alive.
+And this, in turn, shows us what it truly means to be alive.

 How Do I Practice Mindfulness Meditation?

-Mindfulness is available to us in every moment, whether through meditations and body scans, or mindful moment practices like taking time to pause and breathe when the phone rings instead of rushing to answer it.
+Mindfulness is available to us in a number of ordeals and opportunities.
+You can utilize it through meditations and body scans.
+Or you can take mindful moment practices, such as pausing and breathing when stress overcomes you.
 Mindfulness helps us put some space between ourselves and our reactions.
 And mindfulness helps us to break down our conditioned responses.

 1. Set Aside Some Time